 Why run a design sprint?

-- Speed: Design sprints provide an opportunity to rapidly create and test new ideas and products in 5 days.
+- Speed: Design sprints provide an opportunity to rapidly create and test new ideas and products in days not weeks.

 - Cost effective: Save money and time by creating the right product the first time and having the information to inform an ideal solution.

 - Promotes cross functional co-operation: You work in a cross functional team where every attendee gains ownership of the problem and informs the solutions.

 - Data driven: Design sprints leverage customer feedback and data to steer the solution rather than opinions.